-The o-object is at the root of the incest of saying and said.
+The o-object is the root of the incest of saying and said.

 In this way, the saying of the psychoanalytic discourse can be inflated by every possible phantasy.
-But this inflation of saids only clothes, gives a content to what is nonetheless a radical absence of saids.
+But this inflation of saids only clothes, gives a stuff to what is nonetheless a radical absence of saids.
 This inflation of saids can serve as material to practice the impossibility inherent in every universality, the impossible of the universe.
 For it is only in exercising universality that we can hug the wall of the impossible!
-The impossibility is inherent to the said found in the universal saids; it is everywhere.
+Impossibility is inherent to the said found in the universal saids; it is everywhere.
 It is in this impossibility alone that there is encountered the real of psychoanalytic discourse.
 'The universe is nowhere other than in the cause of desire, nor is the universal.'
 (AE, p.474)

-If the cause of desire is given as the content necessary to work on the impossibility and to make the saying return, with this same content, it also offers the material in order for there to be re-constituted the saids and understoods which forget the saying and its real.
+If the cause of desire is given as the stuff necessary to work on impossibility and to make saying return, with this same stuff, it also offers the material in order for there to be re-constituted the saids and heards which forget saying and its real.